shuao-chen/shuao-chen.github.io/_posts/2026-03-23-SFRL-theory.md

 &\le H(K).
 \end{align}$$

-Here, the first step follows from the fact that adding random variables does not decrease joint entropy; the second step uses the chain rule of conditional entropy; the third step uses that $Y$ is a deterministic function of $(Z,K)$; and the last step follows from conditioning reducing entropy.
+Here, the first step follows from the fact that adding random variables does not decrease joint entropy.
+The second step uses the chain rule of conditional entropy.
+The third step uses that $Y$ is a deterministic function of $(Z,K)$, and the last step follows from conditioning reducing entropy.

 Next, we analyze the uncertainty of $K$.
 Recall that
 $$\begin{align}